-Objective: Further consideration of the role of people in different jobs and the tools that they use to do their jobs.
+Objective: Explore the role of people in different jobs and the tools that they use to do their jobs.

 - 1) See if any of your students can list a tool for each of the given professions. - 2) See how many more jobs students can think of and the tools that go with each job.